SamanthaBooth81/clay_and_fire/README.md

 [Django](https://www.djangoproject.com/) - This framework was used to build the foundations of this project, reducing time spent getting the project setup and preventing re-writing existing code.

+[Bulma](https://bulma.io/) - To style the icons throughout the project.

 [Bootstrap](https://getbootstrap.com/) - Used to quickly add design and responsiveness to my website, Bootstrap focuses on mobile first design meaning this website is responsive across multiple devices and screen sizes.

 [Font Awesome](https://fontawesome.com/) - Used for all of the icons throughout the site.